garuma/xamsvg/README.md

 ### Color mapper

-Every factory method supports a optional color mapper parameter that lets you dynamically change the color of the SVG being parsed.
+Every factory method supports an optional color mapper parameter that let you dynamically change the color of the SVG being parsed.
 This is useful if you want to reuse the same SVG multiple time with a different tint color.

 You can create a mapper by implementing the `ISvgColorMapper` interface or directly create one with a `Func<Color, Color>` using the `SvgColorMapperFactory.FromFunc` method.

 ### Low-level, directly using SvgParser

-If you want to have directly access to the parsed SVG representation, you can use the method of `SvgParser` which returns a `Svg` instance.
+If you want to have directly access to the parsed SVG representation, you can use the methods of the `SvgParser` class which return a `Svg` instance.

-Notably that instance contains a `Picture` property that contains all the drawing calls necessary to render the SVG.
+That instance has a `Picture` property returning (surprise) a `Picture` object that contains all the drawing calls necessary to render the SVG.

 ### Bigger example